 2- Data collected via third-party sites and services

-Where the IOC receives information that has been independently collected by other organisations (see paragraph 3 in the section ‘What information do we collect?’ below), the IOC is a data controller of the data it receives.
+Where the IOC receives information that has been collected by other organisations, the IOC is a data controller of the data it receives.
+This applies to personal data that is collected via websites and other digital services owned or operated by:

 What information do we collect?